 Thousands of demonstrators, including Prime Minister, Mrs Gold Meir, attended a mass rally in Tel Aviv on Saturday (26 Dec).

-Thousands of demonstrators, including Prime Minister, Mrs Gold Meir, attended a mass rally in Tel Aviv on Saturday (26 Dec).
+Background: Thousands of demonstrators, including Prime Minister, Mrs Gold Meir, attended a mass rally in Tel Aviv on Saturday (26 Dec).
 They were protesting against the sentences passed on 11 people charged in Leningrad with attempting to hijack an aircraft from the Soviet Union.

 The giant rally was one of many protests meetings throughout Israel to voice anger at the Leningrad court's imposition of two death sentences and several lengthy jail terms on the mainly Jewish group of men and women.